Jobijollof/aws-bootcamp-cruddur-2023/journal/week2.md

 ```
 ![en-var](https://user-images.githubusercontent.com/113374279/222973463-b5406c55-7378-4789-bef4-c084fcb97467.png)

-### What is the significance of Exporting Environment Variables: if you export, any sub command you run which has its own  the sub-shells will get the set environment variable.
+### What is the significance of Exporting Environment Variables:
+If you export, any sub command you run which has its own sub-shells will get the set environment variable.
 If you do not export, the set enviroment  variable is set only for that shell.

 Add the following Env Vars to `backend-flask` in docker compose